tcheukueppoo/wfmux/README.md

 a tmux popup pane.

 - Fuzzyly select a project file to (xdg-)?open.
-- Fuzzyly select projects files to bind them an automation task.
+- Fuzzyly select projects files to bind them to an automation program.
 - Navigate and manipulate files with your favorite terminal file manager.
 - Push (if commited) changes to your remote repositories.
 - Add to the index and Commit your changes.